 - Adaptive Group Sequential Design

 Adaptive Dose-Finding Design

-As the name may suggest, this adaptive design clinical trial focuses on ascertaining the most effective dose.
+As the name may suggest, this adaptive design clinical trials focuses on ascertaining the most effective dose.
 The design allows the sponsor to select multiple doses across a range, which is used to identify the minimum effective dose and the maximum tolerable dose.
 As the clinical trial progresses, the dose groups decrease as unsuitable doses are identified.
 This clinical trial design also allows the sponsor to add new doses based on interim analyses.
 A clear benefit of the adaptive dose-finding design is potential toxicity and ineffectiveness is reduced since participants enrolled later in the study would have avoided the dose groups that were terminated.

 After review of interim data analyses, the sponsor may have the option to drop inferior treatment groups.
 This clinical trial design allows the sponsor to modify or add new treatment arms if needed.
 It is beneficial to use this design during initial phases when appropriate dose and frequency needs to be determined.
 Another useful way to use this clinical trial design is when comparing treatment options in a later phase.
 The design is commonly used as a two-stage design, where the inferior arms are dropped at the first stage and the winners then proceed to the next stage.

 The adaptive group sequential design does not have a fixed sample size.
 Instead, collected data is reviewed and if pre-selected criterion is met, then the sponsor may terminate the trial or add other adaptations.
 The pharmaceutical company or the contract research organization (CRO) may make the following adaptations:

 - Dose selection

 An additional benefit of this adaptive clinical trial design that the sponsor may find appealing is the ability to discontinue the study if its primary objective is not met.
 This benefit will allow the sponsor to save valuable resources and avoid unnecessary exposure to participants.